utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Editing Folder Managers

-API Network Managers can assign team members the Folder Manager role, giving them permission to manage specific folders and the elements in them.
-Folder Managers can also assign other users the Folder Manager role in folders they have permission to manage.
+API Network Managers can assign team members the [Folder Manager role](/docs/collaborating-in-postman/roles-and-permissions/#network-roles), giving them permission to manage specific folders and the elements in them.
+Folder Managers can also assign other team members the Folder Manager role in folders they have permission to manage.

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the folder, then select **Edit folder managers**.
 1. Enter the name, email, or group name you want to assign as a Folder Manager for the folder.